Team OS/2: Legacy

-Microsoft attempted to fabricate "Team NT" for COMDEX Fall 1995, but this was widely ridiculed as a blatant attempt at impersonation.
-"Team NT" members were Microsoft employees, and called "Team Nice Try" by industry pundits such as Spencer F. Katt (a pen name with various contributors, such as Paul Connolly), in PCWeek Magazine.

 When Microsoft was readying the first version of Windows NT (designated "Version 3.1") in 1993, a Texas computer user group (HAL-PC) invited IBM and Microsoft to a public "shootout" between the two operating systems.
 Videotape of the two demonstrations was later distributed by IBM and Team OS/2 members.
 Compared to the dynamic presentation given by David Barnes as he put OS/2 through its paces, the Microsoft presenter and NT showed so poorly that Microsoft demanded that all portions of the NT presentation be cut out of the videotapes which IBM was distributing of the event.
 This resulted in issuance of an edited version of the tape, but hundreds of original (complete) copies had already been released.
 The uncut version of the "OS/2 - NT Shootout" tape have been dubbed the "OS/2 - NT Shootdown" or "The Shootdown of Flight 31".
 The tape has been used to train professional software and hardware presenters who might face user groups.

 Ultimately, following the abandonment of OS/2 by IBM, an immeasurable but nonetheless significant portion of the movement generated by Team OS/2 migrated to the Open Source movement, specifically to the support of Linux; and IBM itself eventually chose to support Linux as its platform of choice for its software solutions initiatives.